Insider Threats in Nigeria: What Every Business Must Know

 Impact: Dozens of customers reported fraud.
 The company faced a PR backlash and was temporarily blacklisted by its payment processor.

-Lessons Learned: All third-party code should be audited.
-Contracts must mandate post-engagement access removal and vetting of external contributors.
+Lessons Learned: All third-party code should undergo thorough auditing.
+Contracts must mandate the removal of post-engagement access and the vetting of external contributors.

 CASE 3: The ‘Helpful’ Sales Lead